sfilip/firpm/firpm_d/README.md

 The *make test* command will launch these two test executables on your system.

-The *make all* target also generates the documentation if Doxygen was found on your system when running cmake.
+The *make all* target also generates the documentation if Doxygen was found on your system when running CMake.
 It can also be generated individually by running the command

         make doc

-after cmake was called.
+after CMake was called.

 Executing these files will print out information regarding the final reference error (i.e. final delta value) obtained when executing the Parks-McClellan exchange algorithm, along with iteration count information.
-Depending on your machine, these tests can take a some time to finish.
+Depending on your machine, these tests can take some time to finish.
 For example, on a core Intel Xeon(R) E5-1620, it took several minutes to finish running the firpmlib_extensive_test file.
 An example output for one test case from firpm_scaling_test looks like this: